ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 The idea was to populate the Swarm as a step in the deployment chain, where we would SSH into the manager node and then deploy it from there.
 However, there were complications with the Prometheus config file.
 It can't mount to the swarm in the same way as it can to a single machine with docker compose.

-One thing missing in our terraform configuration is to correctly open for the firewalls.
+One thing missing in our Terraform configuration is to correctly open for the firewalls.
 We are currently not opening the correct ports for the internal DNS network to route between docker services.

 ## Used Technologies
 * Programmed in C# .NET 9 with ASP.NET as web framework and Blazor frontend.
-* Containerised with docker.
+* Containerized with Docker.
 * Onion architecture for code structure
 * Dependencies:
   * EFCore